jfulto98/Odin-FreeCell/README.md

 you move it manually, or move another card.
 It also treats free cells and foundations each collectively, so for ex. if you try to quick-move a card in a free cell, it won't just move to another free cell, since that's effectively like not moving)

-This version decidedly does not have auto moving cards (auto moving is ex. if you have an ace showing it auto moves to the cell), and allows you to move cards out of the foundations, because I like having the potential strategy of storing cards in the foundation, and then moving them out, even if you almost never have an opportunity to do that.
+This version decidedly does not have auto moving cards (auto moving is ex. if you have an ace showing it auto moves to a foundation), and allows you to move cards out of the foundations, because I like having the potential strategy of storing cards in the foundation, and then moving them out, even if you almost never have an opportunity to do that.